Home / Editor's Pick /

 Examples of different cloud types on the WeatherRadar.

-There's plenty of rain and cloud around to start the week, do you know how to gauge clouds on the WeatherRadar?
+There's plenty of cloud cover around this week, do you know how to gauge clouds on the WeatherRadar?

 Clouds on the WeatherRadar have various thicknesses and different levels of transparency, as in real life, so that you can get a realistic picture of how the weather looks on the ground.